puppetlabs/bolt/documentation/bolt_running_tasks.md

 ## Specifying the module path

-In order for Bolt to find a task or plan, the task or plan must be in a module on the modulepath.
+In order for Bolt to find a task, the task must be in a module on the modulepath.
+By default, Bolt looks for tasks in `<PROJECT_NAME>/modules/tasks/` and `<PROJECT_NAME>/site-modules/tasks/`.
-If `project.yaml` exists at the root of the project directory then the project itself is also loaded as a module, namespaced to either `name` in project.yaml if it's set or the name of the directory if not.
-The default modulepath is `<PROJECT_NAME>/modules/:<PROJECT_NAME>/site-modules/`.

-If you are developing a new task or plan you can create a `<PROJECT_NAME>/tasks/` or `<PROJECT_NAME>/plans/` directory alongside `<PROJECT_NAME/project.yaml` to develop your content in, then run Bolt from the root of your Bolt project directory to test the task or plan.
+If you are developing a new task, you can create an empty `<PROJECT_NAME/project.yaml` file, develop your task in `<PROJECT_NAME>/tasks/`, and run Bolt from the root of your Bolt project directory to test the task.
+For more information, see [Bolt projects](./experimental_features.md#bolt-projects).

 **Related Information**